Football at the 2023 Arab Games

 The men's football tournament at the 2023 Arab Games was held from 2 to 14 July 2023 in Algeria, following an 11-year hiatus.
-Matches will be played in Annaba and Constantine.
-For the first time, teams are restricted to under-23 players, and a maximum of three over-aged players.
+Matches were played in Annaba and Constantine.
+For the first time, teams were restricted to under-23 players, and a maximum of three over-aged players.

 Bahrain were the defending champions, having beat Jordan in the final of the 2011 edition.